nghttp2/nghttp2/README.rst

 ---------------

 This ``python`` directory contains nghttp2 Python bindings.
-The bindings currently only provide HPACK compressor and decompressor classes.
+The bindings currently provide HPACK compressor and decompressor classes and HTTP/2 server.

 The extension module is called ``nghttp2``.